Lung Cancer: Introduction

-Only about 10% to 15% of people with lung cancer have small cell lung cancer.
+Only about 1 in 10 to 3 in 20 people with lung cancer have small cell lung cancer.
 It is also called oat cell cancer.
+It is almost only found in smokers.
 It grows and spreads more quickly than non-small cell lung cancer.
 It often spreads to other parts of the body at an early stage.

 How lung cancer spreads